-When it comes time to pay back your Student Loans, just know there are different repayment options available.
-There are also Loan Forgiveness Programs, forbearances, and deferments that may be available to you.
-You want to always make sure you keep in contact with your servicer!
+When it comes time to pay back your student loans, know there are different repayment options available.
+There are also loan forgiveness programs, forbearances and deferments that may be available to you.
+You want to always make sure you keep in contact with your servicer.

-**IMPORTANT NOTE** If your student loans have become delinquent or default, please be wary of student loan debt relief scams.
-For more information on Student Loan Debt Relief
+If your student loans have become delinquent or default, please be wary of student loan debt relief scams.
+For more information on Student Loan Debt Relief.

 Here are some resources to help you manage your student loan debt:

 - feedthepig.org – Making Sense of Student Loans

 Office of Student Financial Assistance

 Student Services Center (SSC), Room 2220, (630) 942-2251

 Fax: (630) 942-2151